 Office of the President

-Antoine M. Garibaldi is President of University of Detroit Mercy, a Catholic, Master’s Comprehensive University sponsored by the Religious Sisters of Mercy and the Society of Jesus.
-University of Detroit Mercy has more than 5,200 students in 116 undergraduate and graduate academic programs, including professional programs in Architecture, Dentistry and Law.
-The University is ranked 20 among Midwest Best Regional Universities in U.S. News & World Report’s “America’s Best Colleges 2013” edition.
+Dr. Antoine Garibaldi is the 25th President of University of Detroit Mercy, a Catholic, Master’s Comprehensive University sponsored by the Religious Sisters of Mercy and the Society of Jesus (Jesuits).
+Founded in 1877 by the Jesuits, University of Detroit consolidated with Mercy College of Detroit in 1990.
+University of Detroit Mercy is the largest Catholic University in Michigan and has close to 5,000 students in 116 undergraduate and graduate academic programs, including professional programs in Architecture, Dentistry and Law.
 Dr. Garibaldi is the first lay president of the University and a tenured Professor of Education.

 Some of his previous professional positions include: Senior Fellow in the Office of the Vice President for Collaborations and Corporate Secretary at the Educational Testing Service in 2000-01; Howard University's first Provost and Chief Academic Officer and tenured Professor in the School of Education between 1996 and 2000; and at Xavier University of Louisiana, between 1982 and 1996, he served successively as Chairman of the Education Department, Dean of Arts and Sciences, and Vice President for Academic Affairs.
 Between 1977 and 1982, he was a federal government administrator and researcher at the U.S. Department of Education's National Institute of Education, where he was also a staff member of the National Commission on Excellence in Education, which produced the landmark report, A Nation at Risk.

-A native of New Orleans, he received his undergraduate degree magna cum laude from Howard University in 1973 and his Ph.D. in Educational Psychology from the University of Minnesota in 1976.
+A native of New Orleans, he received his undergraduate degree magna cum laude from Howard University and his Ph.D. in Educational Psychology from the University of Minnesota.

 Last updated Nov.
 2016